 Legal System and Judicial Independence

 The Superior Court of Judicature consists of the Supreme Court, the Court of Appeal, and the High Court.
 Commercial disputes brought before the High Court are generally heard by the Commercial and Admiralty Division.
 In 2010, Sierra Leone created a Fast Track Commercial Court, in the hope of reducing the duration of a typical commercial case from 2-3 years to 6 months.
 To date, the court has had minimal effectiveness due to resource limitations.
 In 2017, Sierra Leone hosted a commercial law summit to address gaps in the justice system, and came up with concrete recommendations in key areas, including arbitration, anti-corruption and bribery, public-private partnerships, and reform of the court process.
 There is now a draft Arbitration Bill which when passed into law will bring arbitration proceedings in Sierra Leone up to international standards.

 Laws and Regulations on Foreign Direct Investment

 Sierra Leonean law generally ensures that foreign investors may compete on the same terms as domestic firms.
 The Investment Promotion Act 2004 protects foreign entities from discriminatory treatment.
 The law creates incentives and customs exemptions, provides that investors may freely repatriate proceeds and remittances, and protects against expropriation without prompt and adequate compensation.
 The law establishes a dispute settlement framework that allows investors to submit disputes to arbitration in accordance with the rules of procedure of the UN Commission on International Trade Laws (UNCITRAL).
 Export licenses are required only for certain goods and materials.
-While the export of gold and diamonds must comply with internationally-accepted standards such as Kimberley Process certification, the permits required to export goods such as cocoa and coffee are issued automatically and at no cost.
+While the export of gold and diamonds must comply with internationally-accepted standards such as Kimberley Process certification, the permits required to export goods such as cocoa and coffee are issued automatically, and legally at no cost.

-The Local Content Policy, adopted in 2012, promotes the utilization of locally-produced goods and locally-provided services, and the employment of Sierra Leonean nationals.
+The Local Content Policy, adopted in 2012, promotes the utilization of locally produced goods and locally provided services, and the employment of Sierra Leonean nationals.
 While failure to follow the policy previously resulted only in a denial of investment incentives, the Sierra Leone Local Content Agency Act 2016 requires compliance.
 More information is available below in the “Performance and Data Localization Requirements” section.

 Sierra Leonean authorities do not screen, review, or approve foreign direct investments.
 Companies must register to do business in Sierra Leone, but the Embassy is not aware of any complaints that the registration process has been used to block particular investments or discriminate against particular investors.
 In the case of investment guarantees (e.g. by the U.S. Overseas Private Investment Corporation-OPIC), the GoSL established certain procedures with the U.S. government in agreements signed on December 28, 1962 and November 13, 1963, whereby GoSL authorities grant approval for external investment guarantees in Sierra Leone.